 Owls hold the candle for birds of intelligence.
 Many logos and novels use this bird to showcase book smarts by adding glasses to their feathery faces.
 If you are a lover of the written word, or simply find this animal adorable in its own nerdy way, an owl tattoo is a perfect choice.
 Owls are also associated with magic, as seen in popular movies about witches and wizards.
 The Greek goddess Hecate is known to be depicted as an owl and is associated with witchcraft.

 If you want to show off a more edgy side of your personality, owls are also associated with the fierce, feminine powerhouse Arthemis.
 She is the Greek goddess of the moon and the hunt, and she is famously paired with an owl.
 To add some creative flair to your owl tattoo, you can add some feathered arrows and a bow or a full moon to give a small nod to this feral beauty.
 However, in some cultures, owls are also seen as birds of death

 Chicken (Rooster or Hen)

 When you think of a chicken, you don’t often think of a tattoo.
 However, roosters and hens have a rustic charm, and they are linked to a simple life and one connected to the homestead.
 Hens are motherly creatures with a love for their young, and roosters are brave go-getters who protect their brood.
-Roosters also embody the virility of men, passionate, protective, and full of energy.
+Roosters also embody the virility of men, passion, protective, and full of energy.
 They hold their heads high, puff out their chests and defend their homestead.
 They crow at the sun and tell the world who’s boss!
 Chickens are also associated with southern charm and values, reminding people that home is where the heart is.
 The symbolism behind this kind of bird tattoo may appeal to you if you enjoy quiet farm life, family, and standing up for your loved ones.